Choijh03/Card_Matching_Memory_Game_App_Java/README.md

 There are total 9 levels available (from 4 cards to 20 cards).

-Each level has each own backgroun and music.
+Each level has each own background and music.

 This app can be found on google store: Match Yu-gi-oh Cards!.